lit/lit/.github/ISSUE_TEMPLATE/lit-html-next-bug-report.md

 ---
 name: lit-html lit-next preview bug report
-about: Create a report to help us improve
+about: Use this template to report an issue with the lit-html PREVIEW release (lit-html@next-major)
 title: '[lit-html] '
 labels: 'lit-next'
 assignees: ''